Cypho-Dyas/tesmith_portolio/4 - Data Professionals Survey Results Analysis/README.md

 - Q4 - What Industry do you work in?
 - Q5 - Favorite Programming Language
 - Q6 - How Happy are you in your Current Position with the following?
 (Work/Life Balance)
-- Q7 - How difficulte was it for you to break into Data?
+- Q7 - How difficult was it for you to break into Data?
-- Q8 - Ifyou were to look for a new job today, what would be the most important thing to you?
+- Q8 - If you were to look for a new job today, what would be the most important thing to you?
 - Q9 - Male/Female?
 - Q10 - Current Age
 - Q11 - Which Country do you live in?